gorse-io/docs/src/ch02-01-feedback.md

 ### Proactive Insertion

 Positive feedback can be inserted into the recommender system when the user takes the action, while read feedback requires the application to detect the user's "read" behavior.
-The methods for displaying recommendations vary by application, but can be generally grouped into two categories.
+The methods for displaying recommendations vary by application but can be generally grouped into two categories.

-- **Full screen mode:** The most typical application is TikTok, where the user is considered "read" when the full screen content is shown to them.
+- **Full-screen mode:** The most typical application is TikTok, where the user is considered "read" when the full-screen content is shown to them.
 That is, the application can write a "read" feedback to the recommender system when the recommended content is shown to the user, and the read content will no longer be shown to the user.

 <img src="/img/ch2/tiktok.jpg" width="300">
 <img src="/img/ch2/youtube.jpg" width="300">

 - **List mode:** The most typical application is YouTube, where the user is not considered "read" after looking at multiple videos in the list.
 When there are more than one videos, the user's attention is not able to browse the whole list.
 Moreover, if the read content is quickly discarded in the list mode, the recommended content is consumed too fast.
-Therefore, the best solution is to write a read feedback with a future timestamp to the recommender system when the item is presented to the user in the stream, and the read feedback will take effect when the time has reached the timestamp, and the read content will no longer be presented to the user.
+Therefore, the best solution is to write a "read" feedback with a future timestamp to the recommender system when the item is presented to the user in the stream, and the "read" feedback will take effect when the time has reached the timestamp, and the read content will no longer be presented to the user.

 ### Automatic Insertion

 Proactively inserting read feedback to the recommender system requires the application to be able to accurately capture user browsing behavior.
-This task is easier for mobile applications, but more difficult for web applications.
+This task is easier for mobile applications but more difficult for web applications.
 To address this problem, Gorse's API for getting recommendation results provides two parameters: `write−back−type` and `write−back−delay`.

-- **In full screen mode:** Get a recommendation and write a "read" feedback, the recommendation will not appear again afterwards.
+- **In full-screen mode:** Get a recommendation and write a "read" feedback, the recommendation will not appear again afterward.

 ```bash
 curl -X GET "http://172.18.0.3:8087/api/recommend/zhenghaoz?write-back-type=read&n=1" \